- About Us

 If you’ve been injured in a bus accident, then you need an attorney with this kind of specific experience.
 The Houston bus accident lawyers at Schechter, Shaffer & Harris, L.L.P. have years of trial experience in personal injury law and bus accident cases.

 We know how to navigate complex lawsuits, but we also understand the many ways that bus companies and their insurance providers will try to avoid responsibility so they don’t have to pay you for your injuries and lost wages.
-If you’ve sustained injuries in a bus accident, get in touch with our team today and claim your free consultation.
+If you’ve sustained injuries in a bus accident in Midtown or elsewhere, get in touch with our team today and claim your free consultation.